HeroWork reveals, celebrates renovations underway at Indigenous Perspectives Society’s Langford site - Sooke News Mirror

-HeroWork is a non-profit foundation that helps fellow charities in need through what they refer to as radical renovations.
 On Oct.
-2, they celebrated and revealed a project currently underway for Indigenous Perspectives Society (IPS), a much-needed renovation of their headquarters in Langford.
+2, The non-profit foundation celebrated a project currently underway for Indigenous Perspectives Society (IPS), a much-needed renovation of their headquarters in Langford.

 HeroWork plans to renew the training facility for IPS to accommodate more people and is working to add washrooms and offices, along with improving lighting, soundproofing, and airflow.
 There will also be an overall redesign of the interior, exterior and landscaping.